Power Financial shares jump on buyout offer by parent

 Paul will continue as chairman and André as deputy chairman of PCC.

-The Canadian company said it would save about CUS$50 million (US$37.59 million) per year in cost reductions within two years of the deal close, expected in February.
+The Canadian company said it would save about C$50 million (US$37.59 million) per year in cost reductions within two years of the deal close, expected in February.